What is a Plan on EveryMove?

 - It's a distant memory.
 We only award points for activities that are completed and recorded within the last three days (72 hours.)

 - You're just getting started!
 A single push-up or a walk to the water cooler won't meet the minimum threshold for granting points.
 And because many devices roll up activity across longer periods of time, those minimums can be a little higher.
 For instance, you need to record more than 5,000 steps a day on a pedometer connection before those points start rolling in.

 - Not all places are created equal.
 We award points for location check-ins only if they're on our list of health or fitness minded places.
 Parks, gyms, and pools are good bets, but casinos and airports won't give you points on EveryMove.

 For every Active Day that you earn, you get 15 bonus points that you can share with three friends.
-Spread the Love points add to their total and help them get their reward more quickly.
-Spread the Love points don't come out of your total, so it's a great way to show someone that you think they're doing a great job or better yet, a nice way to nudge someone who has fallen off the fitness wagon.
+Share the Love points don't come out of your total, so it's a great way to show someone that you think they're doing a great job or better yet, a nice way to nudge someone who has fallen off the fitness wagon.